pronote-mobile-unofficial/app/docs/protocol/onload.md

 # On page loading

 On every page loading, the client gives an id to the server : an *uuid*.
-It's generated with this method
+It's generated with this method:

 ```javascript
 GCryptage.cryptageRSA.encrypter(GApplication.getCommunication().ivAESTemp);
 ```

-where `.ivAESTemp` equals to:
+where `.ivAESTemp` equals:

 ```javascript
 new forge.util.ByteBuffer(forge.random.generate(16));
 ```